dotnet/runtime/docs/design/features/lsra-detail.md

         - When the use or definition of a value must use a fixed register, due to instruction or ABI constraints.
-In this case, the register may be added to the `registerPreferences`,
+In this case, the register may be added to the `registerPreferences`, depending on whether it conflicts with existing preferences (the heuristics for determining this are in `LinearScan::mergeRegisterPreferences()`).

         - When a register is killed at a point where a lclVar is live, that register is removed from the `registerPreferences` of the lclVar `Interval`.